livingstonlarus/livingstonlarus.github.io/otobotto/paper/4-architecture-overview.md

 Finally, the knowledge retrieval is also accessible to human team members.
 In Fig. 2, a **Human User** arrow into Knowledge Retrieval indicates that a human could query the same knowledge base – effectively, the system can serve as a project knowledge portal.
 Conversely, humans can feed knowledge in (arrow into Acquisition), for example by uploading a new requirement spec or compliance checklist, which the system will process and use.

-#### 4.3.2 Hierarchical Memory System
+#### 4.3.2 Hierarchical Memory System and Adaptive Token Optimization

 In addition to on-demand retrieval of external knowledge, Ōtobotto needs a structured way to **retain and organize the ongoing state of the project** that the agents themselves generate.
-We implement a three-tiered Hierarchical Memory system that mirrors short-term, mid-term, and long-term memory:
+We implement a three-tiered Hierarchical Memory system that mirrors short-term, mid-term, and long-term memory, coupled with sophisticated Adaptive Token Optimization techniques to tackle the exponential token consumption challenge that has plagued prior multi-agent systems:

 - **Operational Memory:** This is a fast, short-term memory for real-time agent collaboration.
 It includes transient context like the message queue of recent communications, the active working set of files, and any scratchpad state for the current task.
 Operational memory ensures that when multiple agents are working concurrently, they can see each other's latest changes or requests.
 For example, if Agent A writes a file `user_service.py`, Agent B can immediately access that content via operational memory (without waiting for a formal commit).
 This is implemented via an in-memory data store or shared blackboard that agents read/write to, as well as direct file system reads of working directories.
 Operational memory is akin to the RAM for the swarm's cognition – it holds what is "happening now" in the development process.

 - **Project Memory:** This serves as mid-term memory, persisting knowledge and state throughout the project's duration.
 It includes the code repository (which acts as memory of all code written so far), a vector database of important technical decisions and discussions, and records like a **Decision Log** (where agents record rationales or significant choices) and a **Preference Store** (where any project-specific settings or learned preferences are kept).
 Project memory ensures continuity – if development pauses and resumes the next day, the context isn't lost.
 Agents booting up can load the project memory relevant to their area (for instance, a Testing agent can query the decision log to see if any testing strategy decisions were recorded).
 It also serves as the integration point with human oversight: human feedback on pull requests or tickets are recorded into project memory so agents can learn from them.
 In essence, project memory accumulates all information specific to *this* software project.

 - **Strategic Memory:** This is a long-term, cross-project memory that captures general knowledge and patterns learned over time.
 It stores things like a **Pattern Library** of successful solutions or best practices that Otobotto has developed, a repository of **Best Practices** (which might include organization-specific guidelines or general software engineering heuristics), and **Cross-Project Learnings** – insights gleaned from previous projects that could apply to future ones (without leaking any proprietary specifics).
 Strategic memory can be seen as the "experience" of the AI swarm: as it completes projects, it adds to this memory so that it can start new projects with some wisdom.
 For example, after building several web apps, the system might have a generic secure authentication module saved in its pattern library, which it can re-use or adapt for a new project, rather than reinventing it from scratch.
 This layer of memory is crucial for scalability of the approach to many projects and over long periods.

+##### Adaptive Token Optimization Techniques

+To overcome the "token consumption compounds exponentially, not linearly" challenge identified by Zhang et al., Ōtobotto implements several advanced token optimization techniques:

+1. **Dynamic Context Window Management**: Rather than loading the entire project context into every agent interaction, Ōtobotto employs dynamic windowing that automatically:
+   - Identifies and loads only the most relevant code sections for the current task
+   - Progressively expands context horizons only when needed for broader understanding
+   - Prunes redundant or low-relevance sections from context windows
+   - Prioritizes code directly related to the current task over peripheral code

+2. **Hierarchical Summarization**: The system creates and maintains summaries at multiple abstraction levels:
+   - File-level summaries that capture purpose, interfaces, and key behaviors
+   - Module-level summaries describing component relationships and responsibilities
+   - Architectural summaries explaining system-wide patterns and design decisions
+   - Temporal summaries tracking project evolution and milestone achievements

+   When an agent needs to understand a component, it can first load the summary, then progressively load details only as needed, dramatically reducing token usage.

+3. **Semantic Compression**: Unlike basic text compression, semantic compression retains meaning while reducing token count:
+   - Distilling lengthy discussions into key decisions and rationales
+   - Converting verbose documentation into structured schemas and examples
+   - Representing complex algorithms as pseudo-code rather than full implementations
+   - Caching frequently used code patterns as named references rather than repeating them

+4. **Context Sharing Optimization**: When multiple agents need similar context, Ōtobotto optimizes token usage by:
+   - Maintaining a shared context pool that all agents can reference
+   - Implementing differential updates where only changes are communicated, not entire contexts
+   - Using pointers to shared memory rather than duplicating content in messages
+   - Batching context-heavy operations to amortize token costs across multiple tasks

+5. **Adaptive Precision Control**: The system dynamically adjusts the granularity of information based on task requirements:
+   - Using high-precision contexts for critical security or architecture tasks
+   - Employing lower-precision summaries for routine implementation tasks
+   - Automatically determining the appropriate precision level based on task complexity and agent role
+   - Incrementally increasing precision only when lower-precision contexts prove insufficient

+Through these adaptive optimization techniques, Ōtobotto can maintain comprehensive understanding of large codebases while dramatically reducing token consumption compared to naive multi-agent systems.
+Instead of token usage growing exponentially with agent count, our approach keeps it closer to linear, enabling practical deployment of large agent swarms for enterprise-scale projects.

 Fig. 3 illustrates these memory tiers and their relationships: